 “No reception, of course,” I thought, staring at the zero-bar indicator on my phone.
 The area very much desolate and void of any settlements, I wasn’t sure if I would make it out of this desert before nightfall.
 I frankly was not keen on finding out about what animals were lurking in the shadows at night.
 I slid and skidded down the dirt road and then moved along with a combination of walking and rolling down gentle descents.
 Luckily I managed to find a water source along the way to take care of hydration needs.
 Eventually, I managed to get a hold of Russell, the owner of Watermill Farm Cottages I had made a reservation at.
 He did not hesitate to offer to pick me up in his pickup truck roughly four miles outside of town.
 As much as I would have liked to complete the day under my own power, I was glad about getting a lift.
 Sometimes days really do not work out as planned.

 Upon inspection of the situation, it turned out a new tire would be necessary.
 I took Russell up on his offer to give me a ride to Riversdale, roughly 60km away, and the town I had planned to reach next.
 Sadly this meant missing out on cycling up and over Garcias Pass and views of Sleeping Beauty Mountain.
-In Riversdale, I was lucky enough to find Riversdale Cycles, a quality bike shop run by Quewin and his brother Reece.
+In Riversdale, I was lucky enough to find Riversdale Cycles (now closed, unfortunately), a quality bike shop run by Quewin and his brother Reece.
 With the confidence of a new tire, I was ready to continue on my journey the next day.

 I took Quewin up on his suggestion to follow a slightly more laid-back route out of town, mostly a hard-packed dirt road, gently rolling through farmland.
 However, the rough surface did not deter the dozen or so drivers speeding along at 60 to 70 km/h, hurling tiny pieces of gravel my way.
 By noon I had made it to Heidelberg, where I stopped for a snack at a bakery and refilled my water bottles.
 The road changed from tarmac to gravel just outside of town, and I soon found myself laboring up yet another incline in the midday heat.
 A gripping downhill on the other side took me to Suurbrak and into the Overberg District Municipality.
 From there, it was another 13 miles into Swellendam, the final few on the shoulder of the N2, the country’s main highway, running parallel to the coast.